6.1 Common Hand Tools

 Tools for Linear Measurement

-Linear measurement is measurement in a straight line.
+Linear measurement is measurement taken in a straight line.
 Length, width, and material thickness (which can be considered depth or height) are linear measurements that welders and fabricators often need to find.
 The most common tools for taking linear measurements are tape measures and rulers.

 If you do any amount of fabricating as part of your job, you need a tape measure.
 Tape measures come in a number of different sizes, lengths, and scales.
-They can be cheap or expensive, plastic or metal, basic with no frills, or have special features.
+They can be cheap or expensive, plastic or metal, basic with no frills or have special features.
 The kind of tape measure you will need depends on what you are measuring.

 Increment Notation

 Calipers can be used to take measurements in a number of different ways.
 Their most common use is to find the inside and outside dimensions of something round, such as the inside diameter of a pipe or the outside diameter of a bolt.
-They do this through the use of two sets of jaws, one for inside and one for outside dimensions.
-Calipers can also be used to find the depth of something like a hole or a notch through the use of a depth probe.
-Calipers are pretty much confined to taking small dimensional measurements, as the scale on most calipers is not more than 6” to 8” (15 cm to 20 cm) long.
+The tool accomplishes this through the use of two sets of jaws, one for inside and one for outside dimensions.
+Calipers can also be used to find the depth of something, like a hole or a notch through the use of a depth probe.
+Calipers are pretty much confined to use for taking small dimensional measurements, as the scale on most calipers is not more than 6–8 inches (15 cm to 20 cm) long.
+They can be used to take accurate measurements in thousandths of an inch.

 There are three types of calipers: vernier, dial, and digital.
 The main difference between these is in how the scale is read.
-The scale on an vernier caliper looks like a ruler with fine increments.
+The scale on a vernier caliper looks like a ruler with fine increments.
 The scale is read by sliding the lower jaws up or down the bar and aligning small hash marks on the shuttle portion with the marks on the ruler.
 Vernier calipers get their name from the special set of incremental hash marks on the shuttle, which are called a vernier scale.
-As the name suggests, dial calipers use a dial indicator rather than the vernier scale to show a measurement.
+As the name suggests, dial calipers use a dial indicator to show a measurement.
 As the jaws slide up or down the bar, the needle in the dial indicator winds around to indicate the dimension.
 Digital calipers have simply replaced the vernier scale and the dial indicator with a digital display, making it easier to read.
-Each of these three types of calipers can be used to take accurate measurements in thousandths of an inch.

 Tools for Finding Square